 (Thanks to a generous volunteer, this page has a French translation.)

-Praxagora is the heroine of the ancient comedy Ecclesiazusae, the Greek word for “parliamentarian” in a feminine form.
+Praxagora is the heroine of the ancient comedy Ecclesiazusae, the Greek word for “parliamentarians” in a feminine form.
 This comedy was written in 392 B.C.E. by Aristophanes, whose combination of riotous stage action and disciplined patter make him perhaps the world’s greatest writer ever of comic drama.